lucifer634/lucifer634/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning html ,python
 - 💞️ I’m looking to collaborate on no one
-- 📫 How to reach me i am just learnig
+- 📫 i am just learnig

 <!---
 lucifer634/lucifer634 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.